 I ask you this: why eat a greasy, heavy slice of carb-laden pizza when you can have Pizza Salad?

 I’m kidding (kind-of).
 I’m a fan of New York-style pizza as much as the next girl (more probably), so I definitely understand a good pizza craving.

 But for weekly cravings, why not splurge on something a bit lighter that’s every bit as tasty?
 Helloooo, beautiful Pizza Salad.
-I could eat you every day and die a very happy girl (and not feel pizza-deprived at all, I might add).

 The genius of this salad is in the fact that it combines the same flavors going on in a pizza.